Lauren Williams (mathematician)

 Lauren Kiyomi Williams (born c.
 1978) is an American mathematician known for her work on cluster algebras, tropical geometry, algebraic combinatorics, amplituhedra, and the positive Grassmannian.
 She is Dwight Parker Robinson Professor of Mathematics at Harvard University.

 She was awarded a MacArthur Fellowship in 2025.

 Education

 Williams's father is an engineer; her mother is third-generation Japanese American.
-She was born and grew up in Los Angeles.
+She grew up in Los Angeles, where she was born.
 Her interest in mathematics was sparked by winning a fourth-grade mathematics contest.
 She graduated as valedictorian of Palos Verdes Peninsula High School in 1996.
 As a high school student, Williams attended the 1994 Research Science Institute at MIT, where she conducted research with Satomi Okazaki, a student of her eventual Ph.D. advisor Richard P. Stanley.
-She graduated magna cum laude from Harvard University in 2000 with a A.B. in mathematics and in 2001 completed Part III of the Mathematical Tripos with distinction at Cambridge University in England.
+She graduated magna cum laude from Harvard University in 2000 with an A.B. in mathematics and in 2001 completed Part III of the Mathematical Tripos with distinction at Cambridge University in England.
 In 2005 she received her Ph.D. from MIT under the supervision of Stanley.
 Her dissertation was titled Combinatorial aspects of total positivity.